top of page

 Where's the Beef?

-LG&E-KU admit they have no signed contracts with hyper-scale data center developers.
+LG&E-KU admitted they have no signed contracts with hyper-scale data center developers.
 Maybe it's a chicken-or-the-egg question, but existing customers must be protected from gambles.
 The average residential customer in Columbus, OH, is paying an extra $27/month due to data centers!
 We could experience similar injustice.

 Technology Changes Quickly